iliayar/ArchInstall/README.md

 # ArchInstall
-My Arch Installation sripts
+My Arch Installation sript
-with btrs, encryption and rEFInd
+with btrs, encryption, rEFInd and some stuf